pflagerd/forrest/README.md

 5. Practice some OM Japa in the chakras to clean the way

+6. Practice the First Kriya

-6. Let go and enjoy the good effects, which is the Paravastha state
+7. Let go and enjoy the good effects, which is the Paravastha state